View on GitHub

 3. Acquire per-conversation lock (blocks concurrent requests)

-5. If compaction needed (tokens > threshold):
+5. If compaction needed (tokens > threshold) OR a prior summary marker exists:

 a.
-Emit compaction event on streaming endpoint
+Emit compaction event (native streaming endpoint only)

 b.
-Retrieve conversation history from Llama Stack
+Retrieve conversation items from Llama Stack

 c.
 Split into "old" (summarize) and "recent" (keep)